Shopping Basket

 Most pay monthly and PAYG phones bought through O2 are locked.
 PAYG customers must pay a £15 charge to get theirs unlocked (after 12 months of use), and the phone will be sent a code within three days of the phone unlock application form being received by O2.

-Monthly contract users can unlock theirs for free at any point – you'll have to see out the end of your contact, though.
+Monthly contract users can unlock theirs for free at any point – you'll have to see out the end of your contract, though.
 The phones should be unlocked within 72 hours.

 Vodafone